jeremyshantz/Data-Analysis-Human-Activity-Recognition-Using-Smartphones-/CodeBook.md

 The tidy data set consists of a subset of the fields from the ["Human Activity Recognition Using Smartphones" data set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 * **subject**
-  * data type: integer 1 to 30
-  * description: The identifier of the study subject.
+  * integer.
+1 to 30.
+The identifier of the study subject.
 * **activity**
-  * data type: character
-  * description: The physical activity in which the subject was engaged at the time of the observation.
+  * character.
+The physical activity in which the subject was engaged at the time of the observation.
     1. WALKING
     2. WALKING_UPSTAIRS
     3. WALKING_DOWNSTAIRS